C0mputery/SelfSufficient/README.md

 What this mod does is it allows you, as the user, to replace the Photon appID's that the game uses with your own.
 This is done by changing 2 values within the config (*RootGameDirectory*\BepInEx\config\SelfSufficient.cfg) to your own appID's.
 To get your own appID's you will need to create a Photon account and create a new app.
 This is a simple process and is free.
+These free instances allow for 16 player lobbys.

 ## Installation
 1. Install BepInEx, and run the game once to generate the BepInEx folder.